Event-Driven Architecture

 Producers

 When a service publishes an event, it uses the KafkaEventPublisher provider class along with a service-defined translator (a class implementing the EventPublisherProtocol).
 The purpose of the translator is to provide a domain-bound API to the core of the service for publishing an event without exposing any of the specific provider-related details.
 The core calls a method like publish_user_created() on the translator, and the translator provides the requisite payload, topic, type, and key to the KafkaEventPublisher.
 The translator's module usually features a config class for defining the topics and event types used.
 It's important to note that a translator is not strictly required in order to use the KafkaEventPublisher.
 As long as the required configuration is provided, there's nothing to stop the core from using it directly.
+However, it will make switching to a different infrastructure (that might be supported by hexkit in the future) more difficult.

 Consumers